transitland/transitland-feed-registry/README.md

 7. Run the [test and validation scripts](#test-and-validation) and make sure they pass.
 8. Open a pull request.
 9. Please be ready for a bit of discussion on the pull request.
 This project is in its early stages, so we'll be manually checking contributions and also asking questions along the way to refine the process.
-10. After being merged into master, the feed record will be read by the [Onestop Updater](https://github.com/transitland/onestop-updater) and an operator GeoJSON file will be created.

 ## Test and Validation

-Before opening pull requests, please validate your edits using the `[onestop-id-registry-validator](https://github.com/transitland/onestop-id-registry-validator)` library.
+Before opening pull requests, please validate your edits using the `[transitland-feed-validator](https://github.com/transitland/transitland-feed-validator)` library.
 You'll need Ruby 2.0 or later installed to run these scripts:

 ````
-gem install onestop_id_registry_validator
+gem install transitland_feed_registry_validator
-onestop-id-registry-validator
+transitland-feed-registry-validator
 ````

-Note that [our continuous-integration service](https://circleci.com/gh/transitland/onestop-id-registry) will run the validation scripts again, after you open a pull request.
+Note that [our continuous-integration service](https://circleci.com/gh/transitland/transitland-feed-registry) will run the validation scripts again, after you open a pull request.
 We won't merge in additions until the tests are "green" and pass.

 ---